yuvalPerets/Virtual_Printer_manager_system/README.md

 6 : then click on build -> build  <br>
 7 : from there you should enter the printerApplication in : printerApplication -> src -> main -> java ->PrinterApplication <br>
 8 : now you shold be able to run the server : ![image](https://user-images.githubusercontent.com/120096334/221839310-547533b2-5d49-4d10-a02a-44c06585d274.png) <br>
+9 : go to rabbitMQ , at http://localhost:15672/  (if you dont have it need to download the username and passwords should be "guest") <br>
-9 : then click, File -> open -> virtualPrinterV_1 , open it inside a new window
+10 : go to Exchanges , in the name write "testing" and click -> add exchange 11 : then click, File -> open -> virtualPrinterV_1 , open it inside a new window
-10 : if a window saying load script is popping up , load it <br>
+12 : if a window saying load script is popping up , load it <br>
-11: build the project , then you should be able to run it <br>
+13: build the project , then you should be able to run it <br>
-12: when done proprly u should get this screen : <br>
+14: when done proprly u should get this screen : <br>
 ![image](https://user-images.githubusercontent.com/120096334/221848468-3b3a7286-3f08-4e6a-896b-65a0731f0a81.png)